viet34tqc/notebook/interview.md

 - When the component unmounts
 - When the dependancy changed => the `useEffect` runs again => then it runs the clean up function of the previous effect.

+## When to use `useCallback` and `useMemo`

+Caching a function or value with `useCallback` and `useMemo` is only valuable in a few cases:

+- You pass them as a prop to a component wrapped in memo.
+You want to skip re-rendering if the value hasn’t changed.
+Memoization lets your component re-render only if dependencies changed.
+- The function or value you're passing is later used as a dependency of some Hook.
+For example, another function wrapped in useCallback depends on it, or you depend on this function from useEffect.
+- The calculation of the value is slow

+The downside of this unnecessary `useMemo` and `useCallback` is making the code less readable

 ## What is the use of `generic` in TS

 - To enable types to act as parameters.